samuel-lucas6/Kryptor/README.md

 ## Features

 - The latest and greatest cryptographic primitives, with no config options.
-- Encrypt multiple files/directories with a password, symmetric key, or asymmetric keys.
+- Encrypt multiple files/directories with a passphrase, symmetric key, or asymmetric keys.
 - Encrypt to multiple recipients for sender authenticated, one-way file sharing.
 - Encrypted files are indistinguishable from random.
 File names can also be encrypted.
 - Create and verify digital signatures, with support for an authenticated comment and prehashing.
 - Small public keys.
 Private keys are encrypted for protection at rest.
-- UNIX style password entry and random passphrase generation.
+- UNIX style passphrase entry and random passphrase generation.
 - Pre-shared keys can be used for post-quantum secure key exchange.

 For more information, please go to [kryptor.co.uk](https://www.kryptor.co.uk/).